chameleon-system/chameleon-base/src/CoreBundle/Resources/Theme/readme.md

 Please add your styles and imports to `vendor/chameleon-system/chameleon-base/src/CoreBundle/Resources/public/themes/standard/src/scss/styles.scss` to customize the CoreUI theme.
 Please note the documentation within this file.

+## Other Sources

+At the time of writing this docummnetation not all `css` sources are included in the build process.
+Some are includen by calling `GetHtmlHeadIncludes` or directly in the HTML code.